zettuh/words/the_spectre_of_opsec.md

   - Breadcrumbs
   - General Safety

-##**security_culture**:
+**security_culture**:

   Intro:

   If you are reading this, there is a chance that you've decided that it is time to stop being idle and get out onto the streets and tell the government how you really feel.Fantastic!

   That said, it is crucial that we take steps to keep our identities hidden when going out to voice discontent, as there are actors that would seek to discover our identities and keep tabs on who we are.
   So, what we need to establish is a good Security Culture.
   This is important as the goal is to minimize risk to yourself and others.

-    Threat actors in this case include but are not limited to:
+  Threat actors that we need to consider in this case include but are not limited to:
-      - members of law enforcement
+      - Members of law enforcement
       - white nationalist gangs
       - Republicans.
     These people are not your friends (though they are often friends with each other!), and they do not care about you or your well-being.